deficollective/defiscan/src/content/protocols/pendle.md

 The `PendleMarketFactoryV3`, owned by the `PendleGovernanceProxy` (ultimately controlled by `Governance multisig`), contains high-risk functions including `setTreasuryAndFeeReserve` and `setOverriddenFee` that can modify critical economic parameters without timelock protection.
 The `PendleLimitRouter`, owned directly by the `Governance multisig`, includes functions like `setFeeRecipient` that can redirect protocol fees and `setLnFeeRateRoots` that can modify trading fee rates.
 This latter function can be called by either Governance or the `hardwareDeployer EOA`, creating multiple vectors for parameter manipulation.

-### vePENDLE and Governance System
+### PENDLE incentives for LPs and Fees for vePENDLE voters

 The vePENDLE system handles voting, boosts and rewards.
 The `PendleVotingControllerUpg` contract manages the gauge voting system that determines PENDLE incentive distribution across pools.
 The _Pendle Team_ can completely upgrade the contract, or add and remove pools from receiving votes without timelock which could lead to _loss of unclaimed yield_.

-The PENDLE tokens that are distributed as incentive can be withdrawn by the _Pendle Team_ at any moment from the `PendleGaugeControllerMainchainUpg` contract preventing distribution to users and leading to loss of unclaimed yield.
-Additionally the `PendleGaugeControllerMainchainUpg` is fully upgradeable and the logic of the updated contract can change future payouts.
+The PENDLE tokens that are distributed as incentive can be withdrawn by the _Pendle Team_ at any moment from the `PendleGaugeControllerMainchainUpg` contract preventing distribution to LPs and leading to _loss of unclaimed yield_.
+Additionally the `PendleGaugeControllerMainchainUpg` is fully upgradeable and the logic of the updated contract can change future payouts of PENDLE to LPs.

-### Treasury & Fee System

-The fee distribution system has multiple critical upgradeability vectors and centralization risks.
-The `PendleFeeDistributorV2` (controlled by `DevMultisig`) contains `upgradeToAndCall` and `setMerkleRootAndFund` which can replace implementation logic and redirect reward distributions without timelock.

-The `hardwareDeployer` EOA creates a severe centralization risk in the fee flow: Treasury multisigs (2/6 and 2/5) send tokens to this EOA, which then converts them to ETH using `PendleRouterV4` and is supposed to transfer funds to `DevMultisig` and to the `Treasury`.
-Our analysis shows this EOA can simply choose not to execute these transfers, effectively blocking all fee distributions to users.
-This address also has both `GUARDIAN` and `ALICE` roles in `PendleGovernanceProxy` and can modify protocol parameters like fee rates via `setLnFeeRate`.
+Fees from market activities are sent to the `Treasury` multisig.
+The fees allocated for the vePENDLE holders are manually forwarded to the `PendleFeeDistributorV2Proxy` from the `Treasury` multisig account via the EOA `Hardware Deployer`.
+The fees can be withhold at any stage of the transfer from the Treasury to the vePENDLE holders.

-The `PendleMultiTokenMerkleDistributor` manages token rewards earned from vePENDLE voting points and contains critical upgradeability functions including `upgradeToAndCall` and `setMerkleRoot`, controlled by the `DevMultisig`.
+The `PendleMultiTokenMerkleDistributor` allows vePENDLE holders to claim token rewards issued by third parties.
+The `PendleMultiTokenMerkleDistributor` contains is upgradeable by the `DevMultisig`.
 These functions allow replacing the contract implementation and modifying the merkle root used to validate reward claims, without timelock or other protection.

-### Cross-Chain Infrastructure

-The cross-chain architecture adds further complexity to the upgradeability risks.
-The `PendleMsgSendEndpointUpg` manages the transmission of vePENDLE position data to other blockchains through LayerZero and is fully upgradeable via `upgradeTo`.
-Critical functions like `setWhitelisted` and `addReceiveEndpoints` configure which addresses can send cross-chain messages and register new destination contracts.

-The `VotingEscrowPendleMainchain` includes functions like `addDestinationContract` and `setApproxDstExecutionGas` that affect how vePENDLE balances are synchronized across chains.
-If compromised, the cross-chain LP reward boost system could be manipulated, preventing users from receiving their rightful benefits on secondary chains.

-The governance can add destination contracts on other chains for synchronizing vePENDLE balances and voting results through functions like `addDestinationContract` in `VotingEscrowPendleMainchain` and `forceBroadcastResults` in `PendleVotingControllerUpg`.
-These functions have no timelock protection and could be used to manipulate cross-chain incentive distribution if the `Governance` multisig is compromised.
+This could lead to _loss of unclaimed yield_.

 > Upgradeability score: High